pyOpenSci/pyopensci.github.io/_posts/2022-11-21-what-makes-a-python-package-healthy.md

 indicators of both maintenance and bus factor (risk factor, mentioned below as a measure of how many people / institutions support maintenance).
-More people and more institutions equals lower risk, fewer people and fewer institutions supporting the package equates to a higher maintenance risk (or risk of the package becoming a sad orphan with family to take care of it.
+More people and more institutions equals lower risk, fewer people and fewer institutions supporting the package equates to a higher maintenance risk (or risk of the package becoming a sad orphan with no family to take care of it.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">CI (multi-platform, coverage, static analysis), promptness of reviews, number of distinct institutions who have committed in past 6 months, ditto who have reviewed PRs in past 6 months, promptness of reviews, quality of commit messages and PR discussion.</p>&mdash; Jed Brown (@five9a2) <a href="https://twitter.com/five9a2/status/1577746418906714112?ref_src=twsrc%5Etfw">October 5, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>